StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 - Enter the exact **company name**, **your first** and **last name** and read our **General Terms & Conditions**

-- Check the box and click **Start free trial** if you agree with the terms
+- Check the box and click **Start your free trial** if you agree with the terms

 Congratulations, you can now test Skribble Business for free for 30 days.
 What's next?
 To get the most out of your trial, add your team members and make sure they give Skribble a go.